Contents

 2. Email invoice capture by setting up a centralized email, for example, invoices@yourcompany.com

-Accounts Payable (AP) teams spend a lot of time matching invoices with their respective purchase orders (assuming you have one).
+Accounts Payable (AP) teams often match invoices with their respective purchase orders (assuming you have one).

-So the next thing you would need is an exception matching process that identifies the exceptions, decides how to route the invoice for review, and routes it for approval.
+So, the next thing you need is an exception-matching process that identifies the exceptions, decides how to route the invoice for review, and routes it for approval.

 There are two types of invoice matching process

-3-way match – As the name suggests, in this process, you match the purchase order, invoice, and receipt to identify any discrepancies.
-If the invoice matches the quantity and price and it has been received then the system automatically marks the invoice as “Approved for Payment”.
+• 3-way match – As the name suggests, you match the purchase order, invoice, and receipt to identify any discrepancies in this process.
+If the invoice matches the quantity and price and has been received, the system automatically marks the invoice as “Approved for Payment.”

-2-way match – If you are purchasing a service, then you are not physically receiving a product.
-In this case, you are matching the purchase order and invoice and hence the process is called “2-way match”.
+• 2-way match – If you purchase a service, you are not physically receiving a product.
+In this case, you match the purchase order and invoice; the process is called a “2-way match”.

-In both cases, you want to have the flexibility to define a range in which the invoice exception should be auto accepted by the system so that every exception is not routed for approval.
+In both cases, you want the flexibility to define a range in which the invoice exception should be auto-accepted by the system so that every exception is not routed for approval.

-However, if this is a manual process, then you still spending time routing exceptions.
+However, if this is a manual, you still spend time routing exceptions.

 An alternative approach is to define a workflow and let the system automatically route the exceptions for approval.